WitsHPC/HPC-InterestGroup/tutorials/2025_compiling/CMATRIX.md

 Make sure you have the following packages installed:

+Note: this step is not required if you are using the MS Lab Computers

 ```bash
 sudo apt update
 sudo apt install cmake build-essential libncurses5-dev
 ```

 ## Build Instructions